renanfranca/renanfranca.github.io/_posts/2023-01-08-how-did-i-earn-money-to-fix-an-issue-from-an-open-source-software.md

 ## What next

-I am planning to continue to contribute to the jhlite project by fixing issues and keep writing blog posts about jhipster in general.
+I am planning to continue to contribute to the jhlite project by fixing issues and keep writing blog posts about my experience with jhipster.

 One day, I wish to be part of the [jhipster core team](https://www.jhipster.tech/team/) 😊!